 Clinical Presentation of Carpal Tunnel Syndrome

 Numbness and tingling is the most common presentation.
-Patients may complaint of things slipping from their fingers [loss of grip].
-Dominant hand is usually affected and when bilateral, symptoms are more severe in dominant hand.
+Patients may complain of things slipping from their fingers [loss of grip].
+The dominant hand is usually affected and when bilateral, symptoms are more severe in the dominant hand.

 The symptoms are usually intermittent and are associated with certain activities like driving, reading the newspaper, crocheting, painting [the activities putting wrist into persisted extension].